awslabs/aws-mysql-jdbc/README.md

 The GitHub issues are intended for bug reports and feature requests.
 Keeping the list of open issues lean will help us respond in a timely manner.

+## Releases

+The AWS JDBC Driver for MySQL has a regular monthly release cadence.
+A new release will occur during the last week of each month.
+However, if there are no changes since the latest release, then a release will not occur.

 ## Documentation

 For additional documentation on the AWS JDBC Driver, [please refer to the documentation for the open-source mysql-connector-j driver that the AWS JDBC Driver is based on](https://dev.mysql.com/doc/connector-j/8.0/en/).